jostmey/DeepNeuralClassifier/README.md

 `julia test.jl > test.out`

 The percentage of correct answers will be written at the end of the text file `test.out`.

+## PERFORMANCE

+This package is not written for speed.
+It is meant to serve as a working example of an artificial neural network.
+As such, there is no GPU acceleration.
+Training using only the CPU can take days or even weeks.
+The training time can be shortened by reducing the number of updates, but this could lead to poorer performance on the test data.
+Consider using an exising machine learning package when searching for a deployable solution.

 ## THEORY